suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 	simConfig.verbose = False            # Show detailed messages
 	simConfig.recordTraces = {'V_soma':{'sec':'soma','loc':0.5,'var':'v'}}  # Dict with traces to record
 	simConfig.recordStep = 1             # Step size in ms to save data (e.g. V traces, LFP, etc)
-	simConfig.filename = 'model_output'  # Set file output name
+	simConfig.filename = 'tut5'  # Set file output name
 	simConfig.savePickle = False         # Save params, network and sim output to pickle file

-	simConfig.analysis['plotRaster'] = {'orderBy': 'y', 'orderInverse': True}      # Plot a raster simConfig.analysis['plotTraces'] = {'include': [('E2',0), ('E4', 0), ('E5', 5)]}      # Plot recorded traces for this list of cells
+	simConfig.analysis['plotRaster'] = {'orderBy': 'y', 'orderInverse': True, 'saveFig': True}         # Plot a raster simConfig.analysis['plotTraces'] = {'include': [('E2',0), ('E4', 0), ('E5', 5)], 'saveFig': True}  # Plot recorded traces for this list of cells
-	simConfig.analysis['plot2Dnet'] = True           # plot 2D visualization of cell positions and connections
+	simConfig.analysis['plot2Dnet'] = {'saveFig': True}                                                # plot 2D cell positions and connections
-	simConfig.analysis['plotConn'] = True           # plot connectivity matrix
+	simConfig.analysis['plotConn'] = {'saveFig': True}                                                 # plot connectivity matrix

 	# Create network and run simulation
 	sim.createSimulateAnalyze(netParams = netParams, simConfig = simConfig)

-If we run the model at this point we will see the cells are distributed into three layers as specified, and they all spike randomly with an average rate of 20Hz driven by background input:
+If we run the model at this point we will see the cells are distributed into three layers as specified, and they all spike randomly with an average rate of 20 Hz driven by background input:

 .. image:: figs/tut5_conn_1.png
 	:width: 17%